 At this time, you don’t have pool weather but opportunities to let off steam outside abound.

 Summer in Rome

-This is definitely not a good time to visit Rome with a baby and one i would strongly advice avoiding not just for the sun but also for the presence of the ever annoying mosquitoes.
+This is definitely not a good time to visit Rome with a baby or toddler and one I would strongly advise avoiding not just for the sun but also for the presence of the ever-annoying mosquitoes.